kriegaex/Galileo-Openbook-Cleaner/README.md

 script which is just meant to be a proof of concept for two books, this tool is meant to convert *__all__* books.

-__Current state of development:__ The tool can convert all openbooks, but in opposite to the shell script version it does not download and unpack them automatically beforehand.
+__Current state of development:__ The tool can download, verify (MD5), unpack and convert all known openbooks available for download as of 2012-06-25, but download, verify, unpack are not included in the download JAR of v0.8 yet.

 __Dependencies:__ The tool was developed in Java 7, but might work in older JREs too (untested).
 It also uses a few open source libraries: